daliwang/SPEL_OpenACC/README.md

 # Introduction
 This is accompany code associated with the paper submission 'SPEL: Software Tool for Porting ELM with OpenACC in a Function Unit Test Framework'.
 This software tool builds off of previous work done by Dali Wang and Yao Cindy to create a robust method for developing the E3SM Land Model (ELM) onto GPUs.

-SPEL contains two folders:
+SPEL contains the folders:

 ./SourceFiles/: folder contains the ELM Fortran source files and the GPU-ready ELM test modules

-./scripts/: folder contains SPEL Python scripts and few Fortran modelules to generate ELM test modules
+./scripts/: folder contains SPEL Python scripts and few Fortran modules to generate ELM test modules

+./modified-files/: folder created to hold optimized versions of source files -- created as neeeded

+./scripts/script-output: created at first run to hold temporary files

+./unit-tests/: Created at first run and will contain directories for all cases.

 ## SPEL setup and instructions
 Currently, these SPEL Python scripts are used to: